• Home

 One of my favorite tips for how to save money on a road trip is booking mystery hotel deals like Hotwire Hot Rate Hotels or Priceline Express Deals along the way.
 You can score highly discounted rooms with a catch: you don’t know the hotel until after you’ve booked it!

-This might seem stressful, but you are able to see the general location of the hotel and its star rating.
+This might seem stressful, but you can see the hotel’s general location and star rating.
 These deals are lifesavers on road trips, especially when your route isn’t set in stone.
-You can book a last-minute hotel whenever you need to stop without having to try to make it all the way to your next destination.
+You can book a last-minute hotel whenever you need to stop, instead of driving all the way to your next destination.

 For more tips on how to save money on a road trip, check Sydney out on Pinterest!